Jatt, Israel: British Mandate

-Israeli era
+Israel

 In 1959 the town was declared a local council.
-In 2003 Jatt was merged with nearby Baqa al-Gharbiyye to form the city of Baqa-Jatt.
-However, the merger was reversed in 2010.

-Politics

 Direct elections were held for the mayoralty for the first time in the 1960s, with Ali Abdul-Razzaq Malak, succeeded by Sharif Jameel Gara.
 Then in 1973, Ahmed Mahmoud Abu Asba was elected and re-elected for a second term in 1983.
 Galal Abd al-Kader Wattad won the 1988 elections, and Ahmed Mahmoud Abu Asba returned to the mayoralty in 1993.
 Mohammad Hassan Abu Foul won the 1998 elections.

+In 2003 Jatt was merged with nearby Baqa al-Gharbiyye to form the city of Baqa-Jatt.
+The merger was reversed in 2010.
 Following the local council's re-establishment in 2010, Khaled Gharra was elected mayor.
 Khaled Gharra was succeeded by Muhammad Taher Wattad and was reelected in 2019.

-Former Knesset Member and writer Muhammed Wattad was from Jatt.
+Voting Patterns

+In the 2022 election, 97 percent of voters in Jatt voted for the Arab parties, while 2 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 47 percent voted for Balad, while 27 percent voted for Ra'am and 26 percent voted for the Hadash–Ta'al list.